M-Montanio/bike-share-data/README.md

 # bike-share-data
-This program uses Python code to import bike share data, prompts user to select variables, and computes and presents descriptive statistics.
+This program uses Python code to import bike share data for three cities (New York City, Chicago, and Washington), prompts user to select variables, and computes and presents descriptive statistics.

 ## Files Required

-All files are contained in the zip _bikeshare-city-data_:
+Data for each city is contained in a compressed file.
+Each file will need to be unzipped and saved as a _.csv_ with the following names:
 * new_york_city.csv
 * chicago.csv
 * washington.csv